seanpm2001/Takeout_Tuesdays/README.md

 - **This release was made by:** [`@seanpm2001`](https://github.com/seanpm2001/)

 > **Note** _This release came on time today, with the usual new data.
 Just keeping the project going, and up to date.
-This was my final update of the year._
+This was my first update of the year._

 > Changes: